 Prior to the Merger, Private ArTara issued equity awards pursuant to the ArTara Subsidiary, Inc. 2017 Equity Incentive Plan (the "Private ArTara Plan"), which we assumed upon the closing of the Merger.
-Following the Merger, we have granted all equity awards pursuant to the 2014 Plan and the Inducement Plan.
-The terms of the Private ArTara Plan, the 2014 Plan and the Inducement Plan are described below under "- Equity Benefit Plans."
+Following the Merger, we have granted all equity awards pursuant to our 2014 Plan and the Inducement Plan.
+The terms of the Private ArTara

+Plan, the 2014 Plan and the Inducement Plan are described below under "- Equity Benefit Plans."
 All options are granted with a per share exercise price equal to no less than the fair market value of a share of our common stock on the date of the grant of such award.
-Generally, our stock option awards vest over a four-year period subject to the holder's continuous service to us.
+Generally, our stock option awards vest over a four-year period and our restricted stock unit ("RSU") awards vest over a three-year period, in either case subject to the holder's continuous service to us.

-In January 2021, our board of directors granted the following options to its current named executive officers: Mr. Shefferman was granted an option to purchase 202,000 shares of common stock, Mr. Davis was granted an option to purchase 75,000 shares of common stock and Dr. Zummo was granted an option to purchase 75,000 shares of common stock, with each option having an exercise price of \$19.82 per share.
-Each grant vests as follows: 25% of the shares vest on the one-year anniversary of the grant date, and 1/48th of the shares vest monthly thereafter over the next three years, subject to optionee's continuous service with us as of each such date.
+In January 2022, our board of directors granted the following options to our named executive officers: Mr. Shefferman was granted an option to purchase 253,500 shares of common stock, Dr. Bandari was granted an option to purchase 81,000 shares of common stock, and Dr. Zummo and Mr. Davis were each granted an option to purchase 84,800 shares of common stock.
+The options granted to Mr. Shefferman, Dr. Zummo and Mr. Davis had an exercise price of \$6.90 per share, and the options granted to Dr. Bandari had an exercise price of \$6.27 per share (reflecting the different grant date for Dr. Bandari's options).
+Each grant vests as follows: 25% of the shares vest on the one-year anniversary of the grant date, and $1/48^{th}$ of the shares vest monthly thereafter over the next three years, subject to optionee's continuous service with us as of each such date.
+In January 2022, our board of directors also granted the following RSU awards to our named executive officers: Mr. Shefferman was granted 42,300 RSUs, Dr. Bandari was granted 13,500 RSUs and Dr. Zummo and Mr. Davis were each granted 14,100 RSUs.
+Each RSU grant vests over three years, in equal annual installments on the first, second and third anniversaries of the grant date.

-Outstanding Equity Awards as of December 31, 2021
+Outstanding Equity Awards as of December 31, 2022

-The following table sets forth certain information regarding outstanding equity awards granted to our named executive officers that remain outstanding as of December 31, 2021.
+The following table sets forth certain information regarding outstanding equity awards granted to our named executive officers that remain outstanding as of December 31, 2022 (other than Mr. Davis, who had no outstanding equity awards as of December 31, 2022).